elixir-oslo/norwegian-life-sci-rdm-lookup/pages/cheat_sheets/NGS_non-human.md

   - Access through the [NeLS portal]((https://nels.bioinfo.no))
   - Long term (until the end of a project) storage of non-active data
   - Store up to 10 GB of data free of charge
-    - Get in touch with the helpdesk for customisable options

 If your data is produced by the [NorSeq core facilities](https://www.norseq.org/), direct upload to the ELIXIR Norway storage infrastructures is possible.
 Non-sensitive data